project-owner/Peppy.doc/Touchscreen.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/tft-1.png|alt=Tft1]]
 </p>

 There are two small pads on the back of the PiTFT.
 The PiTFT comes with those pads connected.
 This allows to switch on/off the PiTFT back-light by changing level on GPIO pin #18.
 This is a good feature which could be used for example to switch off PiTFT when player enters the screensaver mode.
 But unfortunately Amp+ module is also using GPIO pin#18 for its own purposes.
 Therefore if you don't cut that trace which connects those two small pads Amp+ will be nonfunctional.
 You can do that by hobby knife.
+The image below shows the pads and trace before cut and after.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/tft-2.png|alt=Tft2]]